How Long Does The Average Middle School Relationship Last

 • Learn About Themselves: Relationships can provide insights into one's own values, needs, and preferences.
 This can contribute to self-discovery and identity formation.

-• Experience Emotional Growth: Navigating the ups and downs of a relationship can foster emotional growth and resilience.
+• Experience Emotional Growth: Navigating the ups and downs of a relationship can develop emotional growth and resilience.

 • Prepare for Future Relationships: The experiences gained in middle school relationships can provide a foundation for healthier and more fulfilling relationships in the future.